 Regression is a statistical analysis technique used to determine the relationships between a dependent variable and one or more independent variables.
 It is used to analyze the effects of multiple variables on a single outcome variable.
 It is commonly used in forecasting, forecasting financial markets, and determining the cause of a particular phenomenon.
 Regression can help identify trends, relationships, and patterns that can provide insight into the data and its underlying structure.

-- Lasso Regression: This sort of regression is utilized to decrease the complexity of a demonstrate and progress its exactness.
+Lasso Regression: This sort of regression is utilized to decrease the complexity of a demonstration and progress its exactness.

 The structure of a regression model dataset typically includes the following columns:

 - A target column, which contains the outcome or dependent variable that the model is attempting to predict.

 - An ID column, which contains a unique identifier for each observation in the dataset.

 - A set of feature columns, which contain the independent variables that the model uses to make predictions.

 - A timestamp column, which contains the time at which each observation was recorded.